lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 document`` to the ``course`` element's ``advanced-modules`` attribute in the XML file that defines the course structure.

-For example, the following XML file enables Google documents and calendars:
+For example, the following XML snippet enables Google documents and calendars:

 .. code-block:: xml